kiemaBruce/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - moves a file 'betty' from '/tmp/' to '/tmp/my_first_directory/' 8-firstdelete - deletes a file called 'betty' from '/tmp/my_first_directory/'
 9-firstdirdeletion - deletes '/tmp/my_first_directory/'
+10-back - changes the working directory to the previous one